A Kiss of Adventure

 on Dec 1, 2019

-When I talked about the natural resources of my country Kenya in my previous story in this blog, I didn't mention the people who make our nation.
-(They too are part of the resources of our nation.)
-We have about 42 tribes of people in Kenya with different languages and cultures that all merge to become the unique mix of Kenyan culture.
+When I talked about the natural resources of my country Kenya in my previous story on this blog, I didn't mention the people who make our nation.
+(They, too, are part of the resources of our nation.)
+We have in Kenya about 42 tribes of people with different languages and cultures that all merge to become the unique mix of Kenyan culture.

 Less famous but equally prominent tribe in Kenya are the Kalenjins who have produced the best long-distance runners in the world.
 The Kalenjin runners, such as Kipchoge Keino, have earned our nation honour by winning medals in the Olympic Games.
 Recently, a Kalenjin by the name Eliud Kipchoge captured the world's attention when he broke the marathon record by running the race in less than two hours.
 I think it will take many years before that record is broken, unless some genetically modified persons are produced in test-tube laboratories.

 Then there are the Luhyas who hail from the western part of Kenya.
 The Luhyas are reputed to love chickens.
 And I think the Luhyas do really love chickens given the way they append the word "kuku" (Swahili word for chicken) to the names of some of their men.
-Like I have a bright Luhya friend called Lawrence Sikuku who impressed me in high school for his consistent stellar performance in academics.
+A good example is my friend Lawrence Sikuku who impressed me in high school for his consistent stellar performance in academics.
 Sikuku was always either position 1 or 2 in our class right from term 1 in Form 1 till the final high school exams.

 Then there are the Kikuyus of which I am one.
 We, the Kikuyus, happen to be the majority in Kenya.
 It is said of us that we love money.
 How true that stereotype is, I am not sure.
 I am personally proud of my Kikuyu heritage; I sometimes listen to some traditional Kikuyu folk songs that I have saved in my laptop.
 And I am grateful that I can speak Kikuyu fluently.